 What is NFT Metadata?

 Metadata is information about other data.
 A non-fungible token, which is a unique digital asset secured by blockchains and stored in a digital wallet, has unique metadata, which defines what the digital asset actually is.
 The data is created by the token minter who owns the contract, and can help expand possible use cases for NFTs.
 The metadata of an NFT describes its features: name, description, visual traits and trait types, and anything else the author deems important, as well as connections to the visual or auditory file associated with the NFT.
+NFTs can range from digital art to game items and anything in between.

 Large files can't be hosted natively on-chain, as this is technically and financially impossible.
 As an example, all Ethereum related matters, DeFi, NFTs, and dApps make up just under 1,100 GB.
 If images, which can easily reach over 20MB, were stored on the Ethereum blockchain, it would be much too data-consuming.
-If you wanted to run an Ethereum node, you'd have to download the 1,100 GB: can you imagine downloading it if it contained all the NFT images as well?
+If you wanted to run an ETH node, you'd have to download the 1,100 GB: can you imagine downloading it if it contained all the NFT images as well?

-Whatever the blockchain, whether on Ethereum with the ERC-1155 and ERC-721 token standards or on Stacks with the SIP-009 standard, the token's metadata is permanent and unalterable, describes what the token represents, and its ownership and transaction history.
+Whatever the blockchain, whether on Solana, on Ethereum with the ERC-1155 and ERC-721 token standards or on Stacks with the SIP-009 standard, the token's metadata is permanent and unalterable, describes what the token represents, and its ownership and transaction history.

 How does NFT metadata work?